Renaissance Trains - Image of a Hull Trains service at Doncaster

 peter.wilkinson@renaissancetrains.com

-Peter Wilkinson CV (PDF 124kb)
+Peter Wilkinson CV (PDF 41kb)

 About Peter Wilkinson

-Internationally, Pete advises a range of rail transport authorities and train operating companies in countries including Sweden, Denmark, Argentina, Poland, Hungary and other central and eastern European transport authorities.
 Pete is recognised for having assisted a number of foreign investment and operating companies successfully enter the UK and other commercialised rail markets in Europe, including the Danish state railway (DSB), SNCF and the Hong Kong MTR-Corporation.

 Prior to a break from the UK rail sector, during which he worked on the world's financial markets as a Board member with a multi-national financial services group, Pete had worked in Britain's railways for over 9 years, starting within the London Underground.
 Pete has held a number of very senior industry posts, having pursued a career in general management with an emphasis on the commercial activities and industry structures underpinning financially viable rail operations.